 2014 OUSCI Preview- Deb Farrington's 1964 Chevrolet Chevelle Station Wagon

-Deb Farrington's 1964 Chevrolet Chevelle station wagon picked up a KN Filters Spirit of the Event invitation to the 2014 OPTIMA Ultimate Street Car Invitational (OUSCI) at the Ultimate Street Car Association (USCA) event at Road America and we couldn't think of a more deserving person.
-The Farrington family are no strangers to OUSCI competition, with husband Tom having competed in the past in one of the family's other Chevelles and they are fixtures on the Pro-Touring circuit, whether that is at USCA events, Goodguys shows, American Street Car Series events or any number of other events that might pop up around the country.
+Deb Farrington's 1964 Chevrolet Chevelle station wagon picked up a K&N Filters Spirit of the Event invitation to the 2014 OPTIMA Ultimate Street Car Invitational (OUSCI) at the qualifying event at Road America and we couldn't think of a more deserving person.
+The Farrington family are no strangers to OUSCI competition, with husband Tom having competed in the past in one of the family's other Chevelles and they are fixtures on the Pro-Touring circuit, whether that is at OPTIMA events, Goodguys shows, American Street Car Series events or any number of other events that might pop up around the country.

 "We had cut the tailpipes off when we did the motor upgrade and fuel tank change last year and had never gotten around to replacing the entire exhaust system, even though it has been in a box in the shop," admits Deb.
 "We are also going back to the stock fuel tank with the Aeromotive fuel pump system, which is a change I am very excited about."
 Yes, you read that right.
 Deb is excited about her Aeromotive fuel pump system.
 Can you see how she earned the Spirit of the Event invite?